 The key focus of my research is the development of the interdisciplinary field of voice studies.
 To this aim, I have co-founded and edit the Journal of Interdisciplinary Voice Studies and the Routledge Voice Studies book series.
 In 2015, I co-edited Voice Studies: Critical Approaches to Process, Performance and Experience (Routledge), a book that has been described as ‘a much-anticipated and highly useful collection of essays … enriching our understanding of vocal expression and the possibilities that a burgeoning field of voice studies has to offer’ (Twentieth-Century Music, Cambridge Journals).
-I recently completed Theatre & Voice (Palgrave Macmillan) and I am currently co-editing a volume on Time, Temporality and Performer Training (Routledge).
+I recently completed Theatre & Voice (Palgrave Macmillan/Springer 2017) and the co-edited volume on Time and Performer Training (Routledge 2019).
 Alongside voice, my main research interests are performer training, sound-based theatres and movement for actors.
 From 2013 to 2016, I was one of the convenors of the Performer Training Working Group at the Theatre and Performance Research Association (TaPRA).

 I have worked as an actor, director, choreographer and musician in Greece, Poland, Germany, the UK and the US.
 Recent positions have included: Head of Movement for Opera in Space (London; ACE-funded), Associate Artist of Experience Vocal Dance Company (NYC & London) and core member of Waving not Drowning (Grotowski Institute, Poland & London).
 I am the Artistic Director of Adrift Performance Makers.

 • Interdisciplinary voice studies, philosophies of the voice, physio-vocal training, voice ethnography, methodologies of vocal research, vocal practice-as-research